Jaded-Encoding-Thaumaturgy/JET-guide/docs/basics/installation.md

    When you want to add another node at the start, you'd need to update the numbers of all following output nodes, which can be annoying.
    The `set_output` function in vs-tools automatically numbers nodes based on the order they're output in.
 3. Nodes are automatically named.
-   If you open the above script in vs-preview, you'll see that the dropdown in the bottom left now contains the names `clip` and `blurred` instead of `Video Node 1` and `Video Node 2`, matching how the clips were called in our script.
+   If you open the above script in VSView, you'll see that the output nodes are now named `clip` and `blurred` instead of `Video Node 1` and `Video Node 2`, matching how the clips were called in our script.
-   If you were to upload a comparison to slow.pics, the images in the comparison would also be labeled like this.

 We can also name nodes manually by passing another argument to `set_output`: